 Personal Care Assistant (PCA) Salary

-A Personal Care Assistant (PCA) earns an average wage of $10.23 per hour.
-Skills that are associated with high pay for this job are Home Care, Disability Support, and CPR.
+A Personal Care Assistant (PCA) earns an average wage of $10.27 per hour.
+Skills that are associated with high pay for this job are Home Care, CPR, and Disability Support.
 Pay for this job does not change much by experience, with the most experienced earning only a bit more than the least.
 Most people move on to other jobs if they have more than 20 years' experience in this career.